Find out the latest travel advice surrounding Covid-19 and how it will affect your travel to Paris and the rest of France.

 If you use a negative coronavirus test result to use France’s health pass, from today a negative test result will only be valid for 24 hours instead of 72.

 The UK Prime minister has announced that PCR tests and a 48-hour isolation (until a negative PCR result is received) will now be required on return to the UK from any location and regardless of vaccination status.
 This is due to the emergence of the new Omicron variant.
+You will need to take the test within two days of your return to the UK.

 The French government has announced that from 15 January 2022, coronavirus booster jabs will be mandatory for over-18s to continue using the French health pass.
 In a press conference on 25 November, Health Minister Olivier Véran said that as of Saturday 27 November, booster jabs would be available to all over-18s in France.
 The time between receiving your second coronavirus vaccine and your booster jab has been cut from six months to five months.